vega/editor/README.md

 ## Usage Instructions

 To run the editor locally, you must first install the dependencies and then launch a local web server.
-We assume you have [yarn](https://yarnpkg.com/) installed.
+We assume you have [yarn](https://yarnpkg.com/), `bash`, `curl`, and `tar` installed.

 1. Install the dependencies: